open-ortho/open-ortho.github.io/_pages/interoperability.md

 ---
 layout: page
 title: Interoperability
-type: how
+type: what
-permalink: /how/interoperability/
+permalink: /what/interoperability/
 ---

-Interoperability appears to be the only sustainable and affordable solution to the issues discussed [above](/why/).
+Interoperability appears to be the only sustainable and affordable solution to the issues discussed [above]({{ site.baseurl }}/why/).
 But true global and sustainable interoperability is only possible making use of a open and standard communication protocol which is approved by the medical community.

 What do we mean by _interoperability_?